zeka035/node-pcsclite/README.md

 You can use CI/CD server to build your app for certain platforms.
 For Windows, I recommend you to use [AppVeyor](https://appveyor.com/).
 For macOS and Linux build, there are plenty of services to choose from, for example [CircleCI](https://circleci.com/), [Travis CI](https://travis-ci.com/) [CodeShip](https://codeship.com/).

+### Are prebuilt binaries provided?

+No, because it brings more problems than it solves.
+The C++ code (Node Native Modules, C++ Addons) is built automatically during installation (using [node-gyp](https://github.com/nodejs/node-gyp)).

+That means that cross-compilation is not possible by default.
+If you want to use this library in your [Electron](https://www.electronjs.org/) or [NW.js](https://nwjs.io/), see [Can I use this library in my Electron app?](#can-i-use-this-library-in-my-electron-app).

+### Disabling drivers to make pcsclite working on Linux

+TODO document

+in the meantime see #10

 ## License